shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 -   You automatically fail Physical Saves (except against Poisons and Diseases).
 -   Attacks against you have ADV.
 -   Attacks made within 1 Space are considered Critical Hits.

-# Hidden from [Sense]

-Creatures can’t use [Sense] to detect you unless they have the ability to detect things that are undetectable by [Sense] (see the Unseen and Unheard sections for more information).

 # Petrified